ZenithFlux/Small_Projects/README.md

 Pull all changes from online repo to local one.
 It is required to commit all changes before this.

-**9. git reset --hard head\~n**
+**9. git reset head\~n**

-Revert the changes done by nth last commit.
+Move back by n commits.
 All commits in between are deleted.
 You can use commit code instead of 'head~n'.

 **10. git revert head\~n**